Netcentric/progux/readme.md

 # @netcentric/ProgUX

-Progressive User Experience Library (ProgUX) is designed to help developers make decisions on the end experience they deliver to the end users.
+The Progressive User Experience Library (ProgUX) lets you progressively enhance your website or PWA based on the following criteria:

-Once added to a web application an object will be added to the session storage and classes added to the HTML tag that will indicate:

 * Users Preferences
   * Prefers Reduced Motion